Samiser/godot-builder/README.md

 # Godot Builder

-A Nix library for building and publishing Godot web games.
+A Nix library and GitHub Actions for building and publishing Godot web games.

-## Usage
+## Nix Library

 Add to your game's `flake.nix`: